How to Build Your Home Business With Video

 Tools and Resources Needed to Make Videos

 There are many entrepreneurs that have fancy equipment, but you can get started right now with your smartphone or webcam.
 What you’ll ultimately need to create and distribute video depends on the type of video and your goals.
-Day-in-the-life and live stream can be done on your phone.
-Videos that include screenshot tutorials need a software that will record your screen.
+Day-in-the-life and the live stream can be done on your phone.
+Videos that include screenshot tutorials need software that will record your screen.
 Here is a list of some of the tools and resources you may need:

 - Smartphone and/or video camera